Implementing Metered Billing with Stripe vs Custom

 Execute a systematic debugging workflow when custom totals diverge from Stripe invoices.

-Fourth, run a diff script against Stripe’s meter API to isolate missing or malformed records.
+First, query event ingestion logs for late-arriving payloads.
+Second, validate aggregation window boundaries against subscription current_period_end.
+Third, cross-check idempotency keys against duplicate webhook deliveries.
+Fourth, run a diff script against Stripe’s Meter API to isolate missing or malformed records.

 // Background sync pattern for drift detection

-export async function syncMeteredUsage(stripe, customerId: string) {
+export async function syncMeteredUsage(

 const subscriptionItems = await stripe.subscriptionItems.list({

-subscription: customerId,
+subscription: subscriptionId,

 expand: ['data.price'],